 The 1970 Controlled Substances Act lists opioid drugs commonly prescribed for chronic pain as Schedule II Substances, highly controlled as “drugs with a high potential for abuse, with use potentially leading to severe psychological or physical dependence”.

 Those histories and basic facts would almost certainly be part of the training of any professional in healthcare administering or prescribing the drugs.

 Opioid drugs and their potential for misuse have been part of American culture and mass media reports for many decades.
 Common cultural knowledge.

-In that undeniable historical and cultural context, Dr. Vivek Murtha’s statements, barely challenged by his interviewers, taken at face value constitute a frank condemnation of both U.S. medical schools and education, and of the capacity for medically-trained professionals to independently use clinical competence and reasoning along with ethical judgment to protect Americans seeking medical care.
+In that undeniable historical and cultural context, Dr. Vivek Murthy’s statements, barely challenged by his interviewers, taken at face value constitute a frank condemnation of both U.S. medical schools and education, and of the capacity for medically-trained professionals to independently use clinical competence and reasoning along with ethical judgment to protect Americans seeking medical care.

 The assertions by the nation’s top medical official demand explanation from the medical community and institutions protecting healthcare consumers from harm:

 As to how it is possible that U.S. medical schools were teaching that opioids were not generally addictive in the context of the longstanding evidence base to the contrary, the statutory control, the explicit calling-out of the “high potential for abuse, with use potentially leading to severe psychological or physical dependence” in the 1970 Controlled Substances Act, statute that controls prescribing practices of all medical professionals.